If you or your business in any aspects deals with timber you should be aware of the EUTR and implement steps accordingly.

-1. The EUTR bans illegal timber in the EU and requires those companies that place wood or wood products on the EU market for the first time to assess the risk of whether those products may be illegal and where risks are identified, to mitigate any identified risks.
-This is known as due diligence and like all due diligence, it must happen before you buy the product.
-Importantly, it has to be undertaken even if the product is certified.
+1. The EUTR bans illegal timber in the EU and requires those companies that place timber or timber products on the EU market for the first time to undergo due diligence.
+It must happen before the product is purchased.
+It has to be undertaken even if the product is certified.

-2. The law states that you must keep a record of the supplier, the product’s timber species, where it comes from, and the amount bought.
-You must also record your risk assessment on the product, based on the evidence you have collected.
+2. The EUTR states that you must keep a record of the supplier, timber species, origin, quantities, risk assessment conducted and evidence collected.

-4. If you are buying a product that is already in the EU, and, on which due diligence has taken place, you need to keep records on whom you bought the product from and to whom you sold it.
-This helps the enforcement authority to trace illegal products up and down the supply chain and take them off the market if needed.
+4. If you are buying a product already on the EU market, and, on which due diligence has taken place, you need to keep records on whom you brought the product from and to whom you sold it.
+This helps the enforcement authority to trace illegal products along the supply chain and take them off the market if necessary.

-5. The TTF have developed a business toolkit that enables companies to comply with this legislation.
-It is called the Responsible Purchasing Process (RPP).
-The TTF provides this due diligence toolkit free to all members.
+5. The TTF have developed a business toolkit that enables companies to comply with the legislation, called the Responsible Purchasing Policy (RPP)